Guillaume de Nogaret: Early life

-Councillor to Philip IV
+Councilor to Philip IV

 His name is mainly connected with the quarrel between Philip IV and Pope Boniface VIII.
 In 1300 he was sent with an embassy to Boniface, of which he left a picturesque and highly coloured account.
 His influence over the king dates from February 1303, when he persuaded Philip to consent to the bold plan of seizing Boniface and bringing him forcibly from Italy to a council in France meant to depose him.
 On 7 March he received, with three others, a secret commission from the royal chancery to "go to certain places ... and make such treaties with such persons as seemed good to them."
 On 12 March a solemn royal assembly was held in the Louvre, at which Guillaume de Nogaret read a long series of accusations against Boniface and demanded the calling of a general council to try him.

 Attack on the Pope

 Soon afterwards he went to Italy.
-By the aid of a Florentine spy, Nogaret gathered a band of adventurers and of enemies of the Gaetani (Boniface's family) in the Apennines.
-The great Colonna house, in a bitter feud with the Gaetani, was his strongest ally, and Sciarra Colonna accompanied Nogaret to Anagni, Boniface's birthplace.
+By the aid of a Florentine spy, Nogaret gathered a band of adventurers and of enemies of the Caetani (Boniface's family) in the Apennines.
+The great Colonna house, in a bitter feud with the Caetani, was his strongest ally, and Sciarra Colonna accompanied Nogaret to Anagni, Boniface's birthplace.
 On 7 September, with their band of some sixteen hundred men, Nogaret and Colonna surprised the little town.
-The army attacked Boniface at his Palace in Anagni next to the Cathedral.
+The army attacked Boniface at his Palace in Anagni next to the cathedral.
 The Pope responded with a bull dated 8 September 1303, in which Philip and Nogaret were excommunicated.
 Boniface was taken prisoner.
 Sciarra wished to kill him, but Nogaret's policy was to take him to France and compel him to summon a general council.
 The French Chancellor and the Colonnas demanded the Pope's resignation; Boniface VIII responded that he would "sooner die".
 In response, Colonna allegedly slapped Boniface, a "slap" historically remembered as the schiaffo di Anagni ("Anagni slap").

 The tide soon turned, however.
 On the 9th a concerted rising of the townsmen in support of Boniface put Nogaret and his allies to flight, and the pope was free.
 His death at Rome on 11 October saved Nogaret.
 The election of the timid Benedict XI was the beginning of the triumph of France that lasted through the Avignon captivity.
 Early in 1304 Nogaret went to Languedoc to report to Philip IV, and was rewarded by gifts of land and money.
 Then he was sent back with an embassy to Benedict XI to demand absolution for all concerned in the struggle with Boniface VIII.
 Benedict refused to meet Nogaret, excepted him from the general absolution he granted on 12 May 1304, and on 7 June issued against him and his associates at Anagni the bull Flagitiosum scelus.
 Nogaret replied with apologies for his conduct, and when Benedict died on 7 July 1304 Nogaret pointed to his death as a witness to the justice of his cause.